Pupil Premium Statement

 currently in receipt of Free School Meals (FSM) or have been eligible for free schools meals at any point in the last six years (also known as FSM6).
 This should not be confused with universal free school meals (UFSM), which all children are entitled to in Reception, Year 1 and 2.

-for children whose parent/s are currently serving in the armed forces or have served at any time in the last 4 years (known as the Service Pupil Premium or SPP).
-NB.
-This is to become Ever 5 in 2015/16 (i.e. eligible for the Service Pupil Premium in any of the previous 4 years or for the first time at the time of the school census)
+for children whose parent/s are currently serving in the armed forces or have served at any time in the last 5 years (known as the Service Pupil Premium or SPP).

 What funding does the school receive?